-Subject to the Canadian Citizenship Act, someone is a Canadian citizen if they were:
+Subject to the Canadian Citizenship Act, a Canadian citizen is someone who was:

 - Born in Canada after February 15, 1977;